algumaaaa/algumaaaa/README.md

 #### Projects

+Taxi driver project
+- Developed with an artist in Godot 4.
+Ongoing.
+- Pedestrian and vehicle NPCs with AI pathfinding.
+- Gameplay, menus, dialogue, modeling, mapping...
+- Code available on github.

 First person shooter project
 - Developed solo in Godot 3.
 - Front and back-end systems, gameplay, AI, OST...
 - Available to play in itch.io page.

 Survival horror project
-- Developed solo in unreal 5.
+- Developed solo in Unreal 5.
 Ongoing.
 - Aim to deepen knowledge in unreal's C++ and blueprint systems.
-- Goal to create a solit survival horror character controler.
+- Goal to create a solid survival horror character controler.

 #### Contact
 Discord - alguma